Training & Education

 Academic Integrity and Research Ethics (AIRE) Program

-Academic Integrity & Research Ethics (AIRE) is a campus-wide service housed in Graduate Studies and strongly supported by the Provost's Office and the Office of the Vice President for Research.
+Academic Integrity & Research Ethics (AIRE) is a campus-wide service housed in Graduate Studies and supported by the Provost's Office and the Office of the Vice President for Research.
 They provide university-wide services for the community of scholars in research ethics and academic integrity supporting the university’s ongoing reputation as an institution of research excellence.
-Driven by the university’s Scientific Integrity Plan (SIP), AIRE promotes standards and informed pedagogy for instruction of the responsible conduct of research (RCR).
+Driven by UNM’s Scientific Integrity Plan (SIP), AIRE promotes standards and informed pedagogy for instruction of RCR.
 In addition to fostering a community of integrity, AIRE program RCR instruction complies with regulations of the National Science Foundation (NSF), National Institutes of Health (NIH), National Institute of Food and Agriculture (NIFA), and other agencies who support, promote, or require research ethics education as part of their funding requirements.

 Professional & Academic Workshop